 Natasha Bartolome

-11 months agoI’m so happy to have stumbled upon this quaint little Turkish market during the art & wine Faire.
+a year agoI’m so happy to have stumbled upon this quaint little Turkish market during the art & wine Faire.
 So many gorgeous Turkish delights, pastries, baklava in the front case and they serve fresh Turkish coffee!
 Also so many interesting imported beverages (like flavored mineral waters), chocolates, nuts, snacks, teas and other neat pantry goods.
 I yearned for a cultural addition to Laurel street just like this one :)

 Maria Villanueva

-9 months agoFound this bazaar/grocery store one afternoon.
+a year agoFound this bazaar/grocery store one afternoon.
 On a Thursday afternoon in San Carlos it’s not busy at all and there’s parking close by.
 What a cool place!
 For $6 I tried Turkish coffee which is served with a small sweet called lokum.
 Rice pudding served with cinnamon and hazelnuts is $6.99.
 The store is carb heaven- so many kinds of Turkish sweets and cookies.
 Now to go to Istanbul!

 G Lee

-9 months agoHey, it’s a unique store and you can get Turkish stuff you can’t find easily elsewhere.
+a year agoHey, it’s a unique store and you can get Turkish stuff you can’t find easily elsewhere.
 We bought a couple Turkish delight rolls which are charged by weight.
 The fudge one was the best but the purple and pistachio nut one was also good.
 The baklava was nice.
 Or overly sweet and just the right amount of crumblyness.

 Naaaz saeid

-6 months agoA delight to shop for all my favorite Turkish food and beverages.
+a year agoA delight to shop for all my favorite Turkish food and beverages.
 Customer service is very good.
 Great coffees, borek an turkish delights of all flavors to sample.